wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 3. Widget Setup.
 Enable the GARD widget for all users, or only guests, and give it a title. (widget.png)

 == Changelog ==

+= 2.0 =
+* [NEW FEATURE] BASIC and ADVANCED Setup modes.
+Basic mode allows for super simple setup.
+* [NEW FEATURE] Remove yellow background from AdSense place holders.
+* [NEW FEATURE] Custom CSS - You may now enter custom CSS for GARD.
+* [NEW FEATURE] Show mobile ads of 320x50 to mobile devices only.
+* [NEW FUNCTION] GARD now counts the ads on the page before outputting any more.
+If the max number of allowed ads shows, then it stops outputting new ads.
+* [NEW AUTHOR] GARD is being transitioned to The Plugin Factory.
+This will be the plugin author going forward.

 = 1.3 =
 * [NEW FEATURE] GARD: Allow users to specify positioning of left, right, or center manually per ad.